afascetti/HMC-MicroPs-Final-Portfolio/docs/documentation.md

 * MCU code, written in C
 * FPGA code, written in SystemVerilog
-* FPGA test benches, also written in SystemVerilog
+* FPGA testbenches, also written in SystemVerilog

 The source code for the project is located in the Github repository [here](https://github.com/Joseph-Q-Zales/HMC-MicroPs-Final-Portfolio/tree/main/src).